Policy Owner: CISO

 Physical offices and processing facilities meet local building codes for construction materials.
 Some interior zones may be identified as secure areas where physical access is further restricted to a subset of personnel — for example, private offices, wiring closets, print and server rooms, and server racks.Physical entry controls

 Secure areas are protected by appropriate entry controls.
 The Sterling, VA office is controlled by mechanical locks and Neuroscale-issued keys (no electronic badge system); CCTV is used at common-area entry points and shared spaces, and recorded events are reviewed as needed.
 Where Neuroscale operates or leases additional premises that include a centralized electronic access-control system, that system provides granular access control for individual personnel and access events are logged.
-Cameras and intrusion-detection systems are used at facilities that store or process production or sensitive internal data.Securing offices, rooms, and facilities
+Production systems are cloud-hosted (no Neuroscale facility stores or processes production data); where Neuroscale operates facilities that handle sensitive internal data, cameras and physical intrusion-detection (alarm) systems are used where deployed.Physical access provisioning and review

 Physical security for offices, rooms, and facilities is designed to protect from theft, misuse, environmental threats, unauthorized access, and other threats to the confidentiality, integrity, and availability of classified data and systems.Protecting against external & environmental threats